Panicker

-Panicker was a honorary title conferred by the king of Travancore in kerala to distinguished hindu individuals.
-The National Commission of Backward Classes lists Kalari Panicker under the list of OBCs.
+Panicker was an honorary title conferred by the kings of Kerala to distinguished individuals.
+This title was given to prominent families from different communities and religions, including Syrian Christians, Nairs, Ezhavas, and others.

-They were well known as the masters of Kalari tradition, having their Nalpatheeradi Kalari (name derived from its area of 42 x 21 feet).
-They are the people who propagated and practised Kalaripayattu, the martial art form of Kerala.
+Many of these families were warriors and led soldiers.
+They were well known as masters of the Kalari tradition, with some having Nalpatheeradi Kalari centers (name derived from its area of 42 x 21 feet).
+They also propagated and practised Kalaripayattu, the native martial arts of Kerala.

 History

-Kalaris in Kerala were established during different periods of time.
-The formation of Kerala is interlinked to the story of Parashurama.
+Kalaris in Kerala were established during different periods.
+The formation of Kerala is interlinked with the story of Parashurama.
 It is believed that Parashurama established 108 kalaris across Kerala.
 Several kalaris were established during the reign of Kulasekharas.
-In the 12th century towards the end of Perumal era, the present state of Kerala was divided into small autonomous provinces called Nadus and ruled by its own Kings.
+In the 12th century towards the end of Perumal era, the present state of Kerala was divided into small autonomous provinces called Nadus and ruled by its Kings.
 During the Kulasekhara rule and later the kings of Nadus brought in warriors from Tulu Nadu.